Ludloops/ludloops/README.md

 - 📫 How to reach me **ludwigpelaez@protonmail.com**

 - ⚡ Fun fact **I Love TRON:Legacy, is what made me so passionate about technology and web Development.
-Also i love Malaga CF.**
+Also I love Malaga CF.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">